ymik/Canova/README.md

     $ cd canova && mvn clean install -DskipTests -Dmaven.javadoc.skip=true

+## Use Maven Central Repository

+    Search for [canova](https://search.maven.org/#search%7Cga%7C1%7CCanova) to get a list of jars you can use

+    Add the dependency information into your pom.xml

 Add the local compiled file dependencies to your pom.xml file like the following example:

 	<dependency>